arimetso/tasklist-demoapp/README.md

 This application is provided as a sample for demonstrating the process of "Dockerization".

 The application works, but takes quite a many shortcuts to keep things simple and does not follow all good programming practices.
+It is also in many ways outdated and the repository is archived in 2021.

 Previously: